suncoast-devs/handbook/lessons/js-classes/index.md

 Programmers of languages such as `C#` might recognize these as property definitions.

-Within a class declaration we can identify new properties of objects created from this class.
-For instance we can give these dogs a name property by:
+Within a class declaration, we can identify new properties of objects created from this class.
+For instance, we can give these dogs a name property by:

 ```javascript
 class Dog {